 Protect Duty: How prepared are UK councils?

-With the security industry preparing for the pending ‘Protect Duty’ legislation to come into action and a 140% increase in interest online for ‘Protect Duty 2022’1, we reveal just how prepared UK councils are for new measures to be implemented.
+With the security industry preparing for the pending ‘Protect Duty’ now formally known as the ‘Terrorism (Protection of Premises) Bill’ to come into action and a 140% increase in interest online for ‘Protect Duty 2022’1, we reveal just how prepared UK councils are for new measures to be implemented.

-Our new study2 delves into the current and assigned spending of UK councils for the upcoming ‘Protect Duty’ legislation.
+Our new study2 delves into UK councils’ current and assigned spending for the upcoming ‘Protect Duty’ legislation.

-The planned government legislation under the name of ‘Protect Duty’, is aimed at increasing the protection of the UK’s publicly accessible locations against terrorist attacks and ensuring they are equipt to deal with all possible incidents.
-Additional security measures and perimeter protection will be required for public venues, organisations, and public spaces under this new legislation.
+The planned government legislation under the name of ‘Protect Duty’, is aimed at increasing the protection of the UK’s publicly accessible locations against terrorist attacks and ensuring they are equipped to deal with all possible incidents.
+This new legislation will require additional security measures and perimeter protection for public venues, organisations, and public spaces.
 Find out more here

-The findings of the new report are based on the insight we obtained through Freedom of Information requests (FOIs) sent to 426 UK councils.
-Of those contacted, 125 councils failed to respond and 29 refused to provide the information.
+The new report’s findings are based on the insight we obtained through Freedom of Information requests (FOIs) sent to 426 UK councils.
+Of those contacted, 125 councils failed to respond, and 29 refused to provide the information.

-According to our insight only seven UK councils have currently spent budget or had assigned budget to implement measures ahead of the ‘Protect Duty’ coming into action.
+According to our insight, only seven UK councils have spent or assigned budget to implement measures ahead of the ‘Protect Duty’ coming into action.
 These councils are:

 1. Southend-on-Sea Council – £2,271,145.13